thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 Let's look at each of the key components of the notification center below.

-### Notification options available in ThingsBoard
+## Notification options available in ThingsBoard

-Each notification may be delivered using multiple delivery methods: Web, SMS, Email, [Slack](https://slack.com/) or [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/).
+Each notification may be delivered using multiple delivery methods: Web, Mobile app, SMS, Email, [Slack](https://slack.com/) or [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/).

 - **Web**.
 The notification will be sent to the Web UI in Thingsboard;
+- **Mobile app**.
+The notification will be sent to the [ThingsBoard Mobile Application](/docs/{{docsPrefix}}mobile/);
 - **SMS**.
 The notification is sent to the user's phone.
 To send notifications via SMS, a system administrator should set up the [SMS provider](/docs/user-guide/ui/sms-provider-settings/) properly;
 - **Email**.
 With this approach, the user receives a notification by Email.
 To send notifications via Email, a tenant administrator [outgoing mail server](/docs/user-guide/ui/mail-settings/) should be configured;
 - **Slack**.
 Notifications will send as a Slack message to the list of Users or Channels.
 To send notifications via Slack, a tenant administrator must configure a Slack API [token](https://api.slack.com/authentication/token-types) in the *Settings* -> *Notifications* tab.
 Learn more about how to configure Slack settings in Thingsboard [here](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).
 - **Microsoft Teams**.
 Notifications will send as a Microsoft Teams message to the list of channels.
 To send notifications via Microsoft Teams, a tenant administrator must get **webhook URL** for a needed channel using this [guide](/docs/{{docsPrefix}}user-guide/ui/microsoft-teams-settings/).

-### Send notification
+## Send notification

 To send a notification manually, follow these steps:

- - Сlick the “Send notification” button in the upper right corner of the "Notification center" page to open the new notification wizard;
- - Select recipients and one or more delivery methods.
-In this example, let's consider the Web delivery method.
-Click "Next";
- - Enter the subject and text of the message;
- - Also you can use the Action button in the notification.
-Enter the button text, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
-You can also display the icon and set its color.
-Click "Next";
- - In this window, you can see how the notification will look and also view the list of notification recipients.
-Click "Send";
- - User received a new notification.
-The user can view it by clicking on the bell icon in the upper right corner of the screen or in the Notification center page;
- - By clicking on the "Open this dashboard" button in the message, the user will open the dashboard window.

-{% include images-gallery.html imageCollection="notification-center-send-notification" %}
+{% include images-gallery.html imageCollection="notification-center-send-notification" showListImageTitles="true" %}

-### Inbox
+## Inbox

 The "Inbox" tab displays unread notifications by default.
 You may use the inbox table to browse the notifications and mark them as read.